Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory

-Decoherence~\cite{Zurek2009,Schlosshauer_2005} based approaches, focus on ensembles of a subsystem, or equivalently a restriction of observables to only subsystem observables $\mathcal{A}_S \subset \mathcal{A}$.
-Normalized states on these restricted set of observables ($\mathcal{A}_S$) are generically mixed sub-system density operators, corresponding to the marginalized state of the subsystem averaged over all possible environment states.
-These mixed, coarse-grained densities are non-uniquely decomposable and are confined to describing \textit{ensembles}, which trivially implies their inability to describe a \textit{single} instance of irreversible evolution.
-In other words, decoherence does not explain how a single system can undergo irreversible and random dynamics~\cite{Fortin2014,Adler_2003,aritro2,aritroPhD}.
-Further, different choices of sub-systems may showcase the presence of correlations and persistent memory of the initial conditions, thus leading to various agents (with access to different subsystem observables) disagreeing on what constitutes irreversibility and equilibrium.
+However, reduced (coarse-grained and marginal) density operators are generically mixed (non-uniquely decomposable as pure states) and are confined to describing \textit{ensembles}, which trivially implies their inability to describe a \textit{single} instance of irreversible evolution.
+In other words, open system approaches such as decoherence do not explain how a single system can undergo irreversible and random dynamics~\cite{Fortin2014,Adler_2003,aritro2,aritroPhD}.
+Further, different choices of decompositions of the entire state space into a sub-system and its complement, may showcase very different properties such as the presence of correlations and persistent memory of the initial conditions, thus leading to various agents (with access to different sub-system observables) disagreeing on what constitutes irreversibility and equilibrium.

 Recently, the eigenstate thermalization hypothesis (ETH) has been subject to extensive investigations.
-ETH considers only those observables viable or physical which, in the energy basis, possess smoothly varying diagonal elements, while off-diagonals are suppressed and scale inversely with the system size~\cite{ETH0,ETH1,Mori_2018_ETH_rev,ETHREview,ETH_typ_MBL_GGE,Gogolin_2016_ETH}.
+ETH considers only those observables viable or physical which, in the energy basis, possess smoothly varying diagonal elements, while off-diagonals are suppressed and scale inversely with the system size~\cite{ETH0,ETH1,Mori_2018_ETH_rev,ETHREview,ETH_typ_MBL_GGE,ETH_typ_MBL_GGE}.
 These preferred, physically viable, coarse-grained observables, $\mathcal{A}_E \subset \mathcal{A}$ may \textit{seem} thermalized, while other observables in $\mathcal{A}$ will trivially never thermalize.
 The expectation values of these ETH-observables ($\mathcal{A}_E$), for most states in the Hilbert space confined to a narrow interval of energy, approximately converge on thermalized expectations and more so if the observable diagonal elements do not appreciably change within the energy window of interest.